๐Ÿ”ฌBiophysics

 Cryo-Electron Microscopy (Cryo-EM)

-• Revolutionized structural biology with the "resolution revolution"; now achieves near-atomic resolution (2-3 Å) for large complexes that defied crystallography for decades
+• Revolutionized structural biology through the "resolution revolution" driven by direct electron detectors and improved image processing algorithms.
+Cryo-EM now routinely achieves near-atomic resolution (2-3 ร…) for large complexes that defied crystallography for decades.

 Dynamics and Conformational Analysis

-Structure alone doesn't explain function—molecules must move, fold, and change shape.
+Structure alone doesn't explain function.
+Molecules must move, fold, and change shape.
 These techniques capture the dynamic behavior that drives biological activity.

 Circular Dichroism (CD) Spectroscopy

-• Low sample requirements and fast acquisition make CD ideal for screening conditions before committing to more resource-intensive structural methods
+• Low sample requirements and fast acquisition make CD ideal for screening conditions before committing to more resource-intensive structural methods like cryo-EM or crystallography.

 Single-Molecule Techniques